-satisfaction of the deductible and out-of-pocket ma 2.
-Intensive outpatient programs \$30 copayment The deductible does not apply.
-3. Medication-assisted treatment 30% coinsurance Please note: When the prescription drug component of this treatment is received at a pharmacy, your Prescription Drug benefit will be applied.
-Inpatient services, including residential treatment services a.
-Room and board 30% coinsurance b.
-Hospital or facility-based professional services 30% coinsurance c.
-Attending physician services 30% coinsurance d.
-Partial program 30% coinsurance AA.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, in in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. b.
+Hospital or facility-based professional services 50% coinsurance c.
+Attending physician services 50% coinsurance d.
+Partial program 50% coinsurance AA.
 Treatment of Temporomandibular Joint (TMJ) Disorder Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder See Medical-Related Dental BB.
-Urgent Care 1.
-Urgent care center visits See Office Visits

-CC.
-Vision Refractive eye exams for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) \$30 copayment The deductible does not apply.
-Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) 30% coinsurance Coverage is limited to three pairs of non-designer frames and lenses every calendar year.
-Coverage for the second and third pair of glasses is dependent on a change in the member's refractive state or to replace broken, damaged or lost glasses.
-Contact lenses are limited to coverage once every calendar year.
+Urgent Care Urgent care center visits See Office Visits CC.
+Vision 1.
+Refractive eye exams for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Nothing The deductible does not apply.
+2. Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Coverage is limited to three pairs of non-designer frames and lenses every calendar year.
+Coverage for the second and third pair of glasses is dependent 50% coinsurance